jfrog/jfrog-cli/documentation/CLI-for-JFrog-Artifactory.md

 Here's how you set the repositories.

-1. CD to the root of the Go project.
+1.  'cd' into to the root of the Go project.
 2. Run the **jf rt go-config** command.

 |     |     |